gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    and the TSN approaches the Initial TSN.

-   DTLS/SCTP does not provide replay protection for authenticated control chunks such as ERROR, RE-CONFIG, or SACK when sent in a SCTP packet without DATA or I-DATA chunks.
+   DTLS/SCTP does not provide replay protection for authenticated control chunks such as ERROR, RE-CONFIG, or SACK.
+An on-path attacker can replay control chunks as long as the receiving endpoint still has the endpoint pair shared secret.
 Such replay could disrupt the SCTP association and could therefore be a denial-of-service attack.
-To prevent such attacks on availability it is RECOMMENDED to send control chunks in SCTP packets that also contains DATA or I-DATA chunks.
-Note that DATA or I-DATA chunks MAY contain zero bytes of user data.

    DTLS optionally supports record replay detection.
 Such replay detection could result in the DTLS layer dropping valid messages